China · Regulatory

 - Crude imports controlled via MOFCOM quota system.
 State majors (Sinopec, CNPC, CNOOC, Sinochem) hold structural quotas; independent 'teapot' refiners (Shandong) receive annual NDC allocations.
 Private quota holders also exist (Hengli, Zhejiang Petrochemical, Shenghong).

-- Does OilFlow screen Crude oil listings against China rules?
+- Does OilFlow screen Crude oil counterparties against China rules?

 Other products in China